Ramayan (1987 TV series)

-Plot
+Premise

 Adapted and based on the ancient Hindu epic Ramayana, the series follows the journey of Ram who goes to an exile of 14 years along with Sita and Lakshman.

-Shri Vishnu decides to incarnate on earth as Ram, the son of King Dashrath and Queen Kaushalya of Ayodhya to kill Ravan, the evil king of Lanka and establish dharma whereas Goddess Lakshmi would incarnate as his wife Sita.
-In Ayodhya, a childless Dashrath conducts a yagna for children and as a result, his three wives gives birth to 4 sons.
+Lord Vishnu decides to incarnate on earth as Ram, the son of King Dasharath and Queen Kaushalya of Ayodhya to kill Ravan, the evil king of Lanka and establish dharma whereas Goddess Lakshmi would incarnate as his wife Sita.
+In Ayodhya, a childless Dashrath conducts a putrakameshthi yagna for children and as a result, his three wives gives birth to 4 sons.
 Kaushalya to Ram, Kaikeyi to Bharat and Sumitra to Lakshman and Shatrughan.
 The 4 boys grow up to be excellent warriors under Guru Vashista's training.
-Ram is an ideal and perfect son and brother and is a role model to his three younger brothers and always respects his parents and their affection towards him.
+Shri Ram is an ideal and perfect son and brother and is a role model to his three younger brothers and always respects his parents and their affection towards him.

-After the brothers return after completing their education, Rishi Vishvamitra arrives at Ayodhya for help as his yagna is disturbed by some demons and asks Dashrath to send Ram to him to kill those demons.
+After the brothers return after completing their education, Rishi Vishvamitra arrives at Ayodhya for help as his yagna is disturbed by some demons and asks Dashrath to send Shree Ram to him to kill those demons.
 Dashrath reluctantly agrees and Lakshman also accompanies Ram.
 Shri Ram succeeds in killing Taraka and her son Subahu and also protects the yagnas.
 Rishi Vishvamitra later teaches him about many things required for future.

 Later, he takes the two brothers to Mithila to seek the blessings of Lord Shiva's bow at the swayamvar of Princess Sita.
 Rishi Vishvamitra tells them about the birth of Sita from earth.
 On their way Ram frees Ahalya of her curse by her husband Rishi Gautama.
+They reach Mithila where preparation for the swayamvar was in full swing.
+Ram and Sita meet at Pushp vatika and fall in love at first sight.
+Sita prays to Goddess Gauri for Ram to be her husband.
+Next day, Shri Ram wins the swayamvar by breaking Lord Shiva's bow and marriage is fixed.
+His family at Ayodhya is also informed of the same and Dashrath, along with Bharat and Shatrughna arrive Mithila and Lakshman's marriage is fixed with Urmila, Sita's younger sister whereas Bharat and Shatrughna are married to Mandavi and Shrutakirti, Sita's cousins.
+King Janak and his family bid a tearful goodbye to their daughters and here ends the Bala Kanda.